testillano/h2agent/kata/README.md

 Anyway, enable debugging traces to the executable if you are completely lost (just add `-l Debug`), but take into account that those traces could be useful or not as they are not intended to solve this kind of exercises.

 Remember to source `./tools/helpers.src` which is a very good set of functions to better troubleshoot.

-If you manage to do real nonsenses, it is possible that you cause a crash of the application, in which case, don't hesitate to report it [here](https://github.com/testillano/h2agent/issues/new?assignees=&labels=&template=bug_report.md&title=Crash).

 Thank you and enjoy !